Benefits of Arch Supports and Why You Should Wear Them

 How do I know what arch support is right for my shoes?

 Finding the proper arch support for a specific style of shoe can be tricky.
-If you want to put orthotics in a flat shoes, or heel.
-You’ll need to find insoles that are ¾ lengths and are thin.
+If you want to put orthotics in a flat shoes, or heel, you’ll need to find insoles that are ¾ lengths and are thin.
 This helps so the insole takes up the minimum amount of space in the shoe since these types of shoes generally don’t have much depth to them.
+A sandal, for example, offers little to no arch support and is one of the major reasons why orthodics are then needed.

 Orthotics for a running or walking shoe can be a full length or a ¾ length.
 In addition, as long as the insole is removable, a full length orthotic will fit right in.